Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-result-management-english.rst

 .. [#] An effort is made to generate names for result directories that can hardly collide, as for example in the context of parametric studies a launcher script may trigger, from the same location and on behalf of the same user, the execution of multiple simulation cases per second.
 The identifier mentioned here is the ``SII``, detailed in the *What is the Simulation Instance Identifier?* section of the *Sim-Diasca Developer Guide*.

 .. [#] All computing nodes uses a temporary directory for their work, which includes extracting the deployment archive to access to the simulation input data and code, and storing locally the results being produced.
-The name of this directory (by default placed under ``/tmp/``) is forged in order to be reasonably unique (ex: ``sim-diasca-My_Case-boudevil-2015-12-10-at-10h-05m-59s-1f793a6ba507``), to avoid clashes between simulations that would run concurrently on shared computing hosts.
+The name of this directory (by default placed under ``/tmp/``) is forged in order to be reasonably unique (e.g. ``sim-diasca-My_Case-boudevil-2015-12-10-at-10h-05m-59s-1f793a6ba507``), to avoid clashes between simulations that would run concurrently on shared computing hosts.